Quinn Tamm

-Quinn Tamm (August 10, 1910 – January 23, 1986) was an Assistant Director for the Federal Bureau of Investigation, and then later an influential Executive Director of the International Association of Chiefs of Police (IACP).
+Quinn Tamm (August 10, 1910 – January 23, 1986) was an assistant director for the Federal Bureau of Investigation, and then later an influential executive director of the International Association of Chiefs of Police (IACP).
 Tamm's older brother Edward Allen Tamm was also an FBI official and later a federal judge.

-Background
+Early life

 Quinn Tamm was born on August 10, 1910, in Seattle, Washington and grew up in Butte, Montana.
 He graduated with a BS from the University of Virginia.

 Career

 FBI

 In 1934, Tamm entered the FBI (four years after his brother) as a messenger.
 He became a special agent in 1936, assigned to the FBI Laboratory.
 By 1938, he had become what was the youngest person promoted to inspector.

 In 1941, Tamm led an investigation that led to the establishment of the FBI Disaster Squad.
 On August 31, 1941, an airplane crashed in Lovettsville, Virginia, some 60 miles west-northwest of Washington.
 Two on board were FBI employees.
 Mr. Tamm led the FBI team to identify victims and claim their official and personal effects.
-By fingerprinting victims, Tamm and team were able to compare them to FBI fingerprint cards in FBI files and identify eleven of the 25 passengers.
+By fingerprinting victims, Tamm and team were able to compare them to FBI fingerprint cards in FBI files and identify 11 of the 25 passengers.

-Tamm worked the Identification Division for seventeen years until moving up to assistant director of the Training and Inspection Division in 1951.
-In 1954, he became a series of further roles as Assistant Director for the Laboratory Division, Identification Division, Training and Inspection Division, and back to the Laboratory Division, where he remained until retirement.
+Tamm worked the Identification Division for 17 years until moving up to assistant director of the Training and Inspection Division in 1951.
+In 1954, he became a series of further roles as assistant director for the Laboratory Division, Identification Division, Training and Inspection Division, and back to the Laboratory Division, where he remained until retirement.

 During his tenure as assistant director, Tamm had a tumultuous relationship with FBI Director J. Edgar Hoover.
 As liaison to the IACP, Tamm received instructions from Hoover to influence their activities.
-For since, Hoover ordered him to manipulate election of major police officers, e.g., ensuring the defeat of William Parker, chief of the Los Angeles Police Department, in favor of a "virtual unknown."
+For since, Hoover ordered him to manipulate election of major police officers, e.g., ensuring the defeat of William Parker, chief of the Los Angeles Police Department, in favor of a "virtual unknown".

-In 1961, Tamm resigned from the FBI, where he was Assistant of its Laboratory Division.
-The FBI Law Enforcement Bulletin noted his retirement date of January 23, 1961, "after 26 years of dedicated service" and quote a letter from Hoover: Your career in the FBI has been a very distinguished one.
+In 1961, Tamm resigned from the FBI, where he was assistant of its Laboratory Division.
+The FBI Law Enforcement Bulletin noted his retirement date of January 23, 1961, "after 26 years of dedicated service" and quoted a letter from Hoover: Your career in the FBI has been a very distinguished one.
 Very few men have served the Bureau and the overall interests of law enforcement with the devotion and the talent that have characterized your efforts.
 I am most grateful to you.
 The Bureau also noted "Mr. Tamm has accepted the position of director of the Field Services Division of the International Association of Chiefs of Police, a division which he was instrumental in having the IACP establish.
 Mr. Tamm feels that this particular division can make a major contribution to law enforcement in this country."